rolandoechslin/technologie-radar/README.md

 # Summary

-This Repo is based on [public Tech Radar](http://zalando.github.io/tech-radar/) and [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).
+This Repo is based on [Zalando public Tech Radar](http://zalando.github.io/tech-radar/) and [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

 This repository contains the code to generate the visualization:
 [`radar.js`](/docs/radar.js) (based on [d3.js v4](https://d3js.org)).